 Clever, I know.
 This strategy requires the owner to play a little defense in addition to offense.
 The first thing I do is nominate a player I don’t really want.
 The ADP Draft Day Sleepers tool can help to identify overvalued players.
 Just hit the Bargain Score column until the negative numbers come to the top.
 Look for a big-name player going in the first or second round.
 Throw his name out there and, hopefully, you can cause a feeding frenzy, eating up some of the resources of the other owners in the league.
 This will also burn a starting roster spot and decrease demand for comparable players nominated later.
 I’ll usually cap my bid at 50 to 60% of the player’s value so that no one gets a screaming deal.

-Tips & Tricks to Dominate Your Auction Draft
+Tips & Tricks to Dominate Your Salary Cap Draft

-Looking at Average Auction Values (AAV) at different sites can be helpful.
-It's especially helpful to look at the AAV of the site that hosts your league, since the other owners may be influenced by the recommended bid prices provided by the site.
-But the most useful AAV is that of your specific league.
+Looking at Average Draft Values (ADV) at different sites can be helpful.
+It's especially helpful to look at the ADV of the site that hosts your league, since the other owners may be influenced by the recommended bid prices provided by the site.
+But the most useful ADV is that of your specific league.
 Even if you only have one or two year's worth of data, you can get a pretty good picture of how your league values each position and you can estimate what sort of bid it will take to win a particular player.
-Let's say that you want to acquire Terry McLaurin, and you know he's typically the 11th receiver off the board in 12-team PPR formats.
-Look at the two- or three-year average of your league's auction.
+Let's say that you want to acquire Keenan Allen, and you know he's typically the 11th receiver off the board in 12-team PPR formats.
+Look at the two or three-year average of your league's draft.
 What did the 11th-most expensive receiver go for?
-That's the starting point for what you can expect to pay for McLaurin at your auction.
+That's the starting point for what you can expect to pay for Allen at your draft.
 That's not your maximum bid, just a good estimate.
-If you're trying to put an auction plan together it can be very helpful to know the estimated prices for your targets at various positions.
+If you're trying to put a draft plan together it can be very helpful to know the estimated prices for your targets at various positions.

-It's going to take you away from thinking about your team, studying what the other managers are doing and it's a thankless job.
-If you want to be the best manager, stay focused on the job at hand and let someone else run the auction.
+Live salary cap drafts will need somebody to take nominations, keep track of the highest bid, declare when a player is "sold", and write down the player, price, and team.
+Don't be that guy; it's going to take you away from thinking about your team and studying what the other managers are doing and it's a thankless job.
+If you want to be the best manager, stay focused on the job at hand and let someone else run the draft.